-Although this document has been designed to be as user-friendly as possible, for example without extensive analysis of each graph, some might wonder why the Canadian tobacco market has fluctuated as it did over the last 15 years.
-For this reason, this section offers a brief overview of the main events that have occurred over the last 15 years, which have contributed, in our opinion, to these fluctuations.
+Although this document has been designed to be as user-friendly as possible, for example without extensive analysis of each graph, some might wonder why the canadian tobacco market has fluctuated as it did over the last decade.
+For this reason, this section offers a brief overview of the main events that have occurred over the last ten years which have contributed, in our opinion, to cause these fluctuations.

-The last 15 years have been marked by the major tobacco smuggling crisis, which was instigated by the tobacco industry in the beginning of the nineties in response to higher federal and provincial tobacco tax policies.
-Indeed, domestic sales of cigarettes dropped dramatically as Canadian tobacco exports to the United States skyrocketed from 1990 to 1993.
-During that period, many smokers favored the lower taxed fine-cut tobacco products, but sales nonetheless followed the same trend as cigarettes.
-Evidence shows that tobacco exports were shipped to duty-free warehouses in the US for the purpose of supplying smugglers.
+The last ten years have been marked mostly by the major tobacco smuggling crisis which was instigated by the tobacco industry in the beginning of the nineties in response to federal and provincial governments higher tobacco tax policies.
+Indeed, domestic sales of cigarettes dropped dramatically while at the same time canadian tobacco exports to the United States skyrocketed from 1990 to 1993.
+During that period, many smokers favored the lower taxed fine-cut tobacco products, but sales did however followed the same trend as cigarettes.
+Evidence show that tobacco exports were shipped to duty-free warehouses in the US for the purpose of supplying smugglers.

 The 1994 decision to drastically cut tobacco taxes by the federal and five provincial governments led to a complete reversal of tobacco shipments to the domestic and export markets.
 Domestic shipments rose while exports dropped sharply.
-Ontario and Quebec, with more than 60% of the Canadian population, were the provinces hardest hit by the tax rollback with prices slashed by half.
+Ontario and Quebec, with more than 60% of the

+Canadian population, were the two provinces hardest hit by the tax rollback with prices slashed by half.

-The smuggling market and subsequent tax reduction led to an important decrease in federal and provincial government revenues.
-Gains made by lowering smoking prevalence for the adult population during the 1980s ground to a halt while teenage smoking increased alarmingly, a major concern since the great majority of smokers start while they are teenagers.
-The situation was exacerbated when the Supreme Court of Canada struck down, in 1995, key provisions of the Tobacco Products Control Act, the previous federal tobacco legislation, which banned tobacco advertising.
+The smuggling market and the subsequent tax reduction led to an important decrease in federal and provincial government revenues.
+Gains made by lowering smoking prevalence for the adult population during the 1980s grinded to a halt while teenage smoking increased alarmingly, which was a major concern since the greatest majority of smokers start while they are teenagers.
+The situation was even exacerbated when the Supreme Court of Canada struck down in 1995 key provisions of the Tobacco Products Control Act, the previous federal tobacco legislation which banned tobacco advertising.

-Since then the health community fought for the passage of the Tobacco Act (1997), which restricts tobacco advertising and bans sponsorship as of 2003.
-New regulations (2000) were introduced that forced tobacco companies to print a new health warning system on their packages.
+Since then, the health community fought for the passage of the Tobacco Act (1997), which restricts tobacco advertising and bans sponsorship as of 2003.
+New regulations (2000) were also introduced that forced the tobacco companies to print a new health warning system on their packages.
 Provincial and municipal governments have also introduced more effective smoking restrictions.
-Tobacco taxes were also gradually increased, with governments becoming far more aggressive.
+Tobacco taxes were also gradually increased over the past few years, with governments being far more aggressive lately.
 More substantial funding has also been dedicated lately to tobacco control, although it remains to be seen if the money will be spent effectively.
-Furthermore, since October 2000 cessation aids have been covered by the Quebec drug insurance program with tremendous success.
+Furthermore, cessation aids are covered by the Quebec drug insurance program since October 2000 with tremendous success.
 Other jurisdictions are considering similar coverage.

-In our opinion, the combined effect of all these new measures has contributed to bringing down smoking prevalence among adult and teenage populations.
+In our opinion, the combined effect of all these new measures have contributed lately to bring back down smoking prevalence amongst the adult and teenage populations.
 Domestic cigarette sales have also followed the same trend since 1996.

-However, it is disturbing to note that, although smoking prevalence has been going through different phases in the last 15 years, the tobacco companies have always managed to regularly generate record breaking profits (see sections on the companies).
-Not surprisingly, the tobacco companies have always maintained or increased their own share of tobacco prices during this time (see Ontario and Quebec tax graphs).
+However, it is disturbing to notice that, although smoking prevalence has been going through different phases in the last decade, the tobacco companies have always managed to regularly generate record breaking profits (see sections on the companies).
+Not surprisingly, the tobacco companies have always maintained or increased their own share of tobacco prices during all this time (see Ontario and Quebec tax graphs).
 Many of these increases also occurred when governments increased taxes so that consumers would not be aware of the industry's strategy.
 By doing so, the tobacco companies knew that they could generate more profits even though their market continues to shrink.